thecodeteam/training/accreditation/docker-and-containers.md

 # Containers contain everything your app needs

-Binaries
+ - Binaries

-Libraries
+ - Libraries

-File system
+ - File system

 ---

 # Containers use the host for certain things

-Networking
+ - Networking

-Kernel
+ - Kernel

+---

+# So no need to run an entire OS (like in a VM) to run an app

 ---